The Mayo Clinic Assistive and Restorative Technology Lab studies and collaborates on multiple areas of research interest.

 From robotic hand to prosthesis prototype for upper extremity limb loss

 Together with the teams of Marco Santello, Ph.D., of Arizona State University, and Antonio Bicchi, Ph.D., of the Italian Institute of Technology, the Assistive and Restorative Technology Lab is involved in the conversion, testing and modification of an upper limb prosthetic prototype, the SoftHand Pro, which is based on a biologically inspired robotic hand.
-Additional research is being conducted to develop various-sized prostheses and implement haptic feedback for patients with limb loss to improve satisfaction with the device.
+Additional research is being conducted to develop various sizes of prostheses and implement haptic feedback for patients with limb loss to improve satisfaction with the device.